splashdot/splashdot.github.io/ursnif/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/a94yD.PNG)

-We immediately see three global variables declared at the beginning of the stream: the first one is the obfuscated argument of the `CreateObject()` function before, the second is a string that contains the character to delete when the "remove parenthesis" function is called (`aiPnSR()`, more on this later) and the third one is just a number (more on this later).
+We immediately see three global variables declared at the beginning of the stream: the first one is the obfuscated argument of the `CreateObject()` we saw before, the second is a string that contains the character to delete when the "remove parenthesis" function is called (`aiPnSR()`) and the third one is just a number that will be used in the last stream.
-Then, the two functions are sent to two different subs (note: `If 17728 / 277 < 217 Then` is just a different way to create a `True` statement).
+Then, `ap7how` and `a3guMK` are sent to two different subs (note: `If 17728 / 277 < 217 Then` is just a different way to create a `True` statement).

 `ap7how` -> `aimbhA` (stream `VBA/aMuVl`)
 `a3guMK` -> `a4c1t` (stream `VBA/a4eq3S`)